okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 These platform bug fixes are available in preview orgs and expected in production orgs the week of July 24, 2017.

-* Sign-in didn't display the "locked out" message when a user recovering a password was locked out after too many incorrect responses to the security question.
+* When answering a security question to recover a forgotten password, users who gave too many incorrect responses didn't receive the "locked out" message.
 (OKTA-126117)

 * Custom SMS templates allowed messages greater than 160 characters after substituting the org name and code.
 The new behavior is to use a default template instead of the custom template when that happens.
 To ensure use of your custom template, update it to stay within the 160-character limit.
 (OKTA-128721)